Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 - The tests expect a Service Bus namespace to exist.
   For Node environment, the connection string for the service bus should be in the environment variable `SERVICEBUS_CONNECTION_STRING`.

-  For browser environment, the connection string for the service bus should be in the environment variable `SERVICEBUS_CONNECTION_STRING_BROWSER`.

   Note that the tests will recreate entities to get a clean start before running each test.

   See `testUtils.ts` file for information on names used for the entities against which the tests are run.